RaduAlbastroiu/Resource-file-checker/ReadMe.txt

     |       -> manager for all the other validators
     |
     |
+    |------ dialog flags 	-> validates the flags of a dialog
+    |
+    |------ dialog margins	-> validates the margins of a dialog
+    |
     |------ dialog_dimensions   -> checks if the dialog is not out of bounds (checks the height and the width of the dialog)
     |
     |------ partial_overlapping -> validates the dialog if there are no controllers that overlap partially (no error produced if one controller completely contains another)